patchlevel/event-sourcing-bundle/README.md

 composer require patchlevel/event-sourcing-bundle
 ```

+> [!WARNING]
-> :warning: If you don't use the symfony flex recipe for this bundle, you need to follow
+> If you don't use the symfony flex recipe for this bundle, you need to follow
 this [installation documentation](https://patchlevel.github.io/event-sourcing-bundle-docs/latest/installation/).

 ## Documentation